v-gb/ocamlmig/doc/using.md

 - build the ocamlmig command line executable
 - use dune to build your own code
 - use ocamlformat.
-You can try things out without ocamlformat, but all code will be printed back ocamlformatted. ocamlmig need not be linked with the exact ocamlformat version you use.
+You can try things out without ocamlformat, but all code will be printed back ocamlformatted. ocamlmig needs not be linked with the exact ocamlformat version you use.

 You can set up a test repository this way: